Wake-on-LAN: Software requirements

-Software which sends a WoL magic packet is referred to in different circles as both a "client" and a "server", which can be a source of confusion.
-While WoL hardware or firmware is arguably performing the role of a "server", Web-based interfaces which act as a gateway through which users can issue WoL packets without downloading a local client often become known as "The Wake On LAN Server" to users.
-Additionally, software that administers WoL capabilities from the host OS side may be carelessly referred to as a "client" on occasion, and of course, machines running WoL generally tend to be end-user desktops, and as such, are "clients" in modern IT parlance.
+Software that sends a WoL magic packet is referred to in different circles as client or server, which can be a source of confusion.
+While WoL hardware or firmware is arguably performing the role of a server, Web-based interfaces that act as a gateway through which users can issue WoL packets without downloading a local client often become known as "the Wake-on-LAN server" to users.
+Additionally, software that administers WoL capabilities from the host OS side may be carelessly referred to as a client on occasion; sleeping machines capable of being awakened with WoL generally tend to be end-user desktops and, as such, are generally client machines in IT parlance but WoL is for the services they are running as, by definition, servers.

 Creating and sending the magic packet

-Sending a magic packet requires knowledge of the target computer's MAC address.
 Software to send WoL magic packets is available for all modern platforms, including Windows, Macintosh and Linux, plus many smartphones.
-Examples include: Wake On LAN GUI, LAN Helper, Magic Packet Utility, NetWaker for Windows, Nirsoft WakeMeOnLAN, WakeOnLANx, EMCO WOL, Aquila Tech Wake on LAN, ManageEngine WOL utility, FusionFenix and SolarWinds WOL Tool.
-There are also web sites that allow a Magic Packet to be sent online without charge.
-Example source code for a developer to add Wake-on-LAN to a program is readily available in many computer languages.
+Examples include: Wake on LAN GUI, LAN Helper, Magic Packet Utility, NetWaker for Windows, Nirsoft WakeMeOnLAN, WakeOnLANx, EMCO WOL, Aquila Tech Wake on LAN, ManageEngine WOL utility, FusionFenix and SolarWinds WOL Tool.

-The following example is in Python 3: